laingangiang2006/Course-Assignment-App-Board/README.md

+<img width="12800" height="4340" alt="Logo Standard Landscape Reversed RGB" src="https://github.com/user-attachments/assets/eef220f5-6f30-4c28-b7ce-586399599be9" />

 # INFO102 - Foundations of App Development

-<img width="12800" height="4340" alt="Logo Standard Landscape Reversed RGB" src="https://github.com/user-attachments/assets/eef220f5-6f30-4c28-b7ce-586399599be9" />

-This repository contains all the tasks and projects I have completed for INFO102 - Foundations of App Development.
+This repository contains all the tasks and projects I have completed for INFO102 - Foundations of App Development at Victoria University of Wellington.

 Graded items in this course are **Weekly Work Products** and **Project**.